 • Backing up computers over the network has become popular due to the availability of inexpensive mass storage.
-Table 6-1 shows the time to transfer 1 gigabyte (GB) of data using various networking technologies.
+Table 6-1 shows approximate, comparative times for transferring 1 gigabyte (1 GB) of data using various networking technologies.

 Table 6-1.
 Theoretical Transfer Time for 1 Gigabyte